ionalexandru99/LxBot/README.md

 - `psPlusIcon`: Icon for a PlayStation Plus post
 - `psPlusURL`: RSS feed for the PlayStation Plus articles
 - `psStoreURL`: Base URL that returns a JSON object of a PlayStation product
+- `scheduleEpic`: Schedule to search for the weekly freebies from Epic Games Store
+- `schedulePsPlus`: Schedule to search for the announcement of monthly PS Plus games
+- `scheduleTracked`: Schedule to check all tracked games from its digital storefront
 - `token`: Discord bot token

 ## Credits